dot-env-it/smart-money-concepts/README.md

 parameters:<br>
 join_consecutive: bool - if there are multiple FVG in a row then they will be merged into one using the highest top and the lowest bottom<br>
+mitigation_percentage: float - consider mitigated if any candle's low is retraced to this percentage.(values between 0-1)
+mitigation_index_after: int - check for mitigation after this index

 returns:<br>
 FVG = 1 if bullish fair value gap, -1 if bearish fair value gap<br>